Tattoos aren’t just for rebels anymore. (Rebel, rebels even)

 Tidy up your ideas

 4. Evernote web clipper (Chrome, iOS, Android): Collect images, photos, or screenshots all in one place.
-Perfect for collecting tattoo inspiration you find while surfing around the web.
+Perfect for collecting tattoo inspiration you find while surfing around the web, or taking photos of your sketches.
 It organizes everything into one place and works on all devices.